Breakup of an active chiral fluid

-where $\eta$ is the usual dynamic viscosity, $p$ is the pressure, and $\eta_R$ is the rotational viscosity \cite{furthauer2012activechiral}.
+where $\eta$ is the dynamic viscosity, $p$ is the pressure enforcing incompressibility, and $\eta_R$ is the rotational viscosity \cite{furthauer2012activechiral}.
 The rotational viscosity term captures the friction felt whenever the spin rate of the particles, $\Omega$, is different to that of the surrounding water $\omega/2 = \ep_{ij}\nabla_i u_j/2$ \cite{chaves2008spin,kirkinis2023activity}.
-In a passive system the conservation of angular momentum ensures these spin rates are equal and the rotational viscosity term vanishes.
-Indeed, switching off the magnetic field causes the magnetic particles to passively rotate at the same speed as the surrounding water.
+In a passive system, conservation of angular momentum ensures the equality of the these spin rates and so the rotational viscosity term vanishes; for the chiral systems considered here, $\Omega$ is constant and set by the external driving \cite{soni2019odd}.
+Substituting the stress tensor (\ref{eqn:stress tensor}) into (\ref{eqn:stokes}) we find